 Except as otherwise provided herein, we will be responsible for making all calculations called for under the debentures.
 These calculations include, but are not limited to, determinations of the sale price of our class A common stock, accrued interest payable on the debentures and the conversion rate and conversion price.
 We or our agents will make all these calculations in good faith and, absent manifest error, such calculations will be final and binding on holders of the debentures.
-We will provide a schedule of these calculations to each of the trustee and the conversion agent is entitled to rely upon the accuracy of our calculations without independent verification.
+We will provide a schedule of these calculations to each of the trustee and the conversion agent, and each of the trustee and conversion agent is entitled to rely upon the accuracy of our calculations without independent verification.
 The trustee will forward these calculations to any holder of the debentures upon the request of that holder.